William W. Popp: Ambassador to Guatemala

-On May 28, 2020, President Trump announced his intent to nominate Popp to be the next United States Ambassador to Guatemala.
+On May 28, 2020, President Donald Trump announced his intent to nominate Popp to be the next United States Ambassador to Guatemala.
 On June 2, 2020, his nomination was sent to the United States Senate.
 He was confirmed by the U.S. Senate on August 6, 2020 by voice vote.
 He was sworn into office on August 13, 2020.
 Popp presented his credentials to Guatemalan President Alejandro Giammattei on October 19, 2020.

+Ambassador to Uganda

+On February 27, 2023, President Joe Biden nominated Popp to be the next ambassador to Uganda.
+Hearings on his nomination were held before the Senate Foreign Relations Committee on May 16, 2023.
+The committee favorably reported the nomination on June 1, 2023.
+It was confirmed by the full Senate on July 27, 2023 via voice vote.
+Popp presented his credentials to President Yoweri Museveni on September 20, 2023.